 De Marchant, meanwhile, was on his way to Sivry, driven by Jean-Baptist Martin, collecting Pierre le Roux and Philippe Legrand on the way.
 De Marchant turned to his fellow back seat passenger, le Roux and in a voice laden with sarcasm, complimented him.
 ‘Great operation, Pierre.
 You certainly nailed Section 32.’

 Le Roux maintained his silence and looked straight ahead, past Martin and out of the front window.
 De Marchant now did the same.
-The moment they’d turned off the N105, both de Marchant and Martin reached for guns and shot le Roux and Legrand simultaneously, the bodies slumping against the doors.
+The moment they’d turned off the N105, both de Marchant and Martin pulled out guns and shot le Roux and Legrand simultaneously, the bodies slumping against the doors.

 Turning into the farmhouse lane, they reached the gravelled area, dumped the bodies and retraced their route back to the main road.
-Some kilometres on, Martin pulled into a layby and de Marchant got out.
+Some kilometres on, Martin pulled into a layby where a BMW Series 7 was parked, de Marchant got out.
 ‘Clean the car, crush it as usual.’

-De Marchant sat in his BMW Series 7, switched on the ignition and pulled out onto the main road.
-Debussy was his choice of music and he inserted the CD.
+De Marchant now went to the BMW, switched on the ignition and pulled out onto the main road.
+Debussy was his choice of music, he inserted the CD.

-Word came through rapidly and the whole Section was numb with shock.
-Now that the poor woman in the Place de Concord had been identified – they’d left the face recognizable for that purpose, Geneviève was even more horrified to find that their informant was none other than Philippe’s ex-secretary.
+Word came through rapidly, the whole Section numb with shock.
+Now that the poor woman in the Place de Concord had been identified – they’d left the face recognizable for that purpose, Geneviève was even more horrified to find that their informant had been none other than Philippe’s ex-secretary.